gaddron07/cph-leetcode/README.md

   1. Enter the name of the problem (e.g., `Two Sum: two-sum`, `Rotate Image: rotate-image`).
   2. Specify the programming language (e.g., `C++`, `Python`).
   3. Provide the user code file name (e.g., `main.cpp`, `main.py`).
+  4. Asks for the extra testcase to test with the fetched testcases.
+  5. Also shows the errors present in the code, if there are none then compares the result directly.
 ---

 ## Installation